abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 ### Other News

 * ABP 7.0 introduces the `AbpDistributedLockOptions` for main options class to configure the distributed locking.
-You can specify any name as the lock prefix.
+You can specify any name as the lock prefix by configuring the `AbpDistributedLockOptions`.
 See the [documentation](https://docs.abp.io/en/abp/7.0/Distributed-Locking#abpdistributedlockoptions) for more.

 ## What's New with ABP Commercial 7.0?